dustinpfister/blog_posts/_posts/threejs-vector3.md

 layout: post
 categories: three.js
 id: 175
-updated: 2021-06-14 09:22:33
+updated: 2021-06-14 09:29:33
-version: 1.26
+version: 1.27
 ---

-In [Vector space](https://en.wikipedia.org/wiki/Vector_space) there are these thing called Vectors, these vectors can be used to repersent position, but they are usually described as having magnitude and direction.
+In [Vector space](https://en.wikipedia.org/wiki/Vector_space) there are these thing called Vectors, these vectors can be used to represent position, but they are usually described as having magnitude and direction.
 In [three.js](https://threejs.org/) there are many constructors of interest that have to do with many properties of objects, as well as base classes that are at the core of all kinds of objects one example of this world be the Object3d class.
 One major property of interest in the Object3d class is the position property of the Object3d class.
 The position property is an instance of Vector3, and that instance can be used to set the position of anything that is based off of Object3d like a Mesh, Camera, Group, or a whole Scene object actually for that matter.

 Although an instance of Vector3 can very much be used to set a position of something it can also very much be used to set the direction of something also.
 This is where things might be a little confusing because when it comes to setting the orientation of something based off of Object3d there is the rotation property.
 This rotation property is not an instance of Vector3, but an Instance of the [Euler class](/2021/04/28/threejs-euler/).
 This Euler class is similar to that of Vector3, but the values given are in radians, and is then a more appropriate way of setting orientation of an object by rotating on the x, y, and z axis by given angles in the from of radian values.
 However there is also the concept of a [unit vector](https://en.wikipedia.org/wiki/Unit_vector) that would be in the form of a normalized instance of Vector3 oddly enough.
 So then Vector3 can be used to set position, but it can also be used as a way to set orientation in the from of a direction using values between 0 and 1 for each axis.